 - Brightly–colored flowers that are tubular hold the most nectar, and are particularly attractive to hummingbirds.
 These include perennials such as bee balms, columbines, daylilies, and lupines; biennials such as foxgloves and hollyhocks; and many annuals, including cleomes, impatiens, and petunias.

-An often–asked question is, "Why do hummingbirds hum?"
-We really aren't sure, but suspect that it might be because they don't know the words.
+An often–asked question is, “Why do hummingbirds hum?”
+We can’t say for certain, but suspect that it might be because they don’t know the words!

 Here are more plants that attract hummingbirds.
 Choose varieties in red and orange shades.